hamzafer/iftaar-web-app/README.md

 ## License

-This project is licensed under the DevClub License - see the [DevClub](https://devclubm.me/) for details.
+This project is licensed under the DevClub License - see [DevClub](https://devclubm.me/) for details.